IDLE Sleep Hybrid Mattress Review

-All the various cooling technology in the mattress makes the IDLE sleep rather cool.
-The Thermocool infused top layer as well as the IDLE Air Flow foam and IDLE Cooling Buoyancy foam, combined with the innerspring coil layer which by design provides good airflow and discourages heat retention, all contribute to helping this bed sleep much cooler than many models we have tested.
+The Thermocool fabric layer as well as the IDLE Cooling Buoyancy foam, combined with the innerspring coil layer which by design provides good flow of air and heat dissipation and discourages heat retention, all contribute to helping this bed sleep much cooler than many models we have tested.

-Sinkage & Motion Transfer on the IDLE mattress
+Sinkage & Motion Transfer

 The fact that I weigh around 230lbs tends to have a rather large bearing on the degree of sinkage I experience when sitting and lying on a mattress, something that my partner Kaye doesn’t experience.

-Motion transfer, however, is more than most all foam mattresses we have reviewed, and is to be expected with a hybrid coil mattress which provides more bounce than a foam mattress due to the innerspring coils in its construction.
+Motion transfer, however, is more than most all-foam mattresses we have reviewed and is to be expected with a hybrid coil mattress which provides more bounce than a foam mattress due to the innerspring coils in its construction.

 It wasn’t too significant, but the bounce from the springs did cause some shaking of the bed when I got in and out of it during the night or changed positions.
 Not too much of a deal breaker, but it was present.

 Smell / Off-Gassing?
-Not with the IDLE Sleep hybrid!
+Not with the IDLE Sleep Hybrid!

-The IDLE Sleep mattress gets high marks in this category for not having a noticeable smell upon opening the box.
+The IDLE Sleep hybrid mattress gets high marks in this category for not having a noticeable smell upon opening the box.
 The hybrid coil / foam construction minimized the degree of off-gassing that all foam mattresses usually have.